Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Methods

 \subsection{Problem Transformation}

-As previously discussed, accurately positioning downhole tools through collar correlation relies on correct identification of bimodal patterns (i.e., collar signals) within CCL signals.
-The center of each bimodal pattern is typically considered as the moment when the CCL coincides with the casing collar.
+As previously discussed, accurate downhole toolstring positioning via collar correlation relies on the correct identification of bipolar patterns (i.e., collar signatures) within CCL logs.
+The centroid of each bipolar pattern is typically designated as the instant the CCL coincides with a casing collar.
+In the absence of DMH assistance (specifically, without the depth indexing commonly utilized in wireline logging), time-series CCL logging becomes the requisite approach.

-By observing signal characteristics, collar signals can be clearly identified from signals proximate to the corresponding collar rather than from distant signals.
-Therefore, collar signal identification is largely independent of CCL signals on large time scales.
-Consequently, focusing on CCL signal fragments using an appropriately sized sliding window is reasonable, consistent with approaches in \cite{ross2018generalized} and \cite{le2016data}.
-When CCL signals are sampled at a fixed frequency, the absolute value of timestamps within sliding windows becomes irrelevant, indicating that the pure CCL signal sequence sufficiently conveys the necessary information.
+Field practice demonstrates that collar signatures are identifiable primarily through local waveform characteristics in the vicinity of the collar, rendering distant signal features negligible.
+Consequently, analyzing CCL log fragments via an appropriately sized sliding window is an effective strategy, aligning with methodologies proposed in \cite{ross2018generalized} and \cite{le2016data}.
+Furthermore, when raw CCL signals are sampled at a fixed frequency, absolute timestamps within the sliding windows become redundant; that is, the raw waveform sequence alone conveys sufficient information.

-As shown in Fig.~\ref{fig1}, the casing tally indicates a series of depths that can be mapped to collar signals on the signal timeline as a series of marks.
-The center points of collar signals marked on the timeline (hereafter referred to as “collar marks”) constitute a series of timestamps that require different representation when captured by sliding windows.
-The most direct method for representing collars marks is one-hot encoding (OHE), where 1 denotes “is a collar mark” and 0 denotes “is not a collar mark”.
-This approach transforms collar mark prediction into a binary classification problem.
+As shown in Fig.~\ref{fig1}, the casing tally, which provides a series of depths, correlates to the centroids of collar signatures (hereafter referred to as “collar marks”) on the temporal axis.
+The most direct representation of collar marks in CCL waveforms is one-hot encoding (OHE), where a value of 1 indicates the presence of a collar mark and 0 indicates its absence.
+This formulation frames collar mark prediction as a binary classification task.